 - The Judicial Board shall not discuss or review matters under consideration outside of the hearing.
 Failure of a Judicial Board member to uphold this provision renders such member subject to impeachment procedures.
 Impeachment shall be by a two-thirds vote of that committee.
 Any violation of this section shall not affect the proceedings of the Judicial Board in a determination of the case.

 - No member of the Judicial Board shall be either a witness before the board or a person previously engaged in formulating the charge or in presenting materials relating to the case.

-- Judicial Board records shall be filed with the Office of Enrollment & Student Services and released only with the permission of the Judicial Board, the Director of Student Conduct, or the alleged violator.
+- Judicial Board records shall be filed with the Office of Student Conduct and released only with the permission of the Judicial Board, the Director of Student Conduct, or the alleged violator.
 Records shall be kept for seven years.

 - The Judicial Board may adopt bylaws not inconsistent with these rules and regulation upon the affirmative vote of not less than six members.